diobat/FluxLumina-template/readme.md

-# FluxLumina Example Project
+# FluxLumina Template Project

 ## Overview
-Welcome to the FluxLumina Example Project!
+Welcome to the FluxLumina Template Project!
 This repository serves as a template to demonstrate the capabilities of [FluxLumina](https://github.com/diobat/FluxLumina), an OpenGL-based static library designed for high-performance graphics applications.

 ## Getting Started